reinierbee/spirtbergen/README.md

 ctrl+alt+t
 ```

-Connect with ssh to device and enter password
+Connect with ssh to raspberry pi device and enter the password
 ```
 ssh pi@192.168.2.5
 ```